About Us

 France

-spent an amazing month volunteering at SANCCOB Port Elizabeth with the African penguins.
-I learned so many new things about conservation and animal care while also improving my English every day.
-The SANCCOB team is truly wonderful and always supportive.
-I was warmly welcomed and felt very well integrated with the other volunteers, which made the experience even more rewarding.
-An unforgettable adventure that I highly recommend!
+I spent an amazing month volunteering at SANCCOB Port Elizabeth working with African penguins.
+I learned so much about conservation and animal care while improving my English every day.
+The SANCCOB team was incredibly supportive, and I felt warmly welcomed from the start.
+I quickly connected with the other volunteers, which made the experience even more rewarding.
+It was truly an unforgettable adventure that I would highly recommend.

 Lison Mc Nicol